Vehicle Safety

 Stay inside the vehicle

-- Do not attempt to remove the downed wire!
+- Do not attempt to remove downed wires!

 - Inform everyone around you to stay 10 metres back; this includes first responders.

-- Only exit the vehicle if you must get out to stay safe (such as a fire), but follow these steps:
+Only exit the vehicle to stay safe (such as a fire), but follow these steps:

 - Remove any loose-fitting clothing so no part of your body or your clothing touches the vehicle and the ground at the same time.